-These Guinness Chocolate Cupcakes are made with a chocolate cupcake flavored with Guinness, Guinness ganache filling and fudgy chocolate frosting!
-They are moist, rich and delicious!
+These Guinness Chocolate Cupcakes are made with a chocolate cupcake recipe that’s flavored with Guinness, Guinness ganache filling and chocolate frosting!
+They are moist, rich and delicious chocolate cupcakes!

 So last week, the boys had some pretty exciting times.
 First, their great grandmother came to visit and they met her for the first time.
 It was so fun to see them together!
 I spent a ton of time with my grandmother growing up and love her to pieces, so seeing them together was awesome.
 Ashton was particularly enamored with her and pretty much chilled out and fell asleep in her arms every time she held him.
 So sweet!

 Second, they had their two month doctor appointment with their first round of shots.
 Definitely not exciting in a happy way, but it was eventful.
 The doctor warned us that they could be a little more fussy than normal – and boy were they!
 They certainly screamed for a bit, so we ended up just cuddling them and all of us fell asleep on the couch.
 Fortunately by the evening, they were fine.